Merit Badges

 Individual Merit Badges

-These merit badges are offered as part of our regular schedule across 4 sessions: 3 in the morning and 1 in the afternoon.
+These merit badges are offered as part of our regular schedule across 4 sessions each morning.

 ARCHERY